jeremywar/element-rotator/README.md

 # element-rotator
 A simple, lightweight jQuery plugin for rotating through images, text, or other elements.
-There are many rotator plugins out there with many options and are very large.
+There are many rotator plugins out there with many options that are very large.
 My goal with this function was to write it short and sweet, with only two options.
 The transition effect for this function is a "fade" with optional speed and display times.

 ## Installation:

-Add the function file to you site or javascript file.
+Add the function file to your site as a reference or javascript file.
 ```javascript
 	<script src="rotateElements.js"></script>
 ```
-Create an HTML structure with a parent container and child elements to be rotated
+Create an HTML structure with a parent container and child elements to be rotated.
 ```html
 	<div>
 		<!--Can include any elements you want to rotate-->